Fortune Harbour

 Fortune Harbour or Fortune Harbor is a designated place in the Canadian province of Newfoundland and Labrador.

 History

-The 1913 McAlpine Gazeteer lists the community in Twillingate district:
+The 1913 McAlpine Gazetteer lists the community in Twillingate district:

 "FORTUNE HARBOR, a post and money order settlement in Twillingate district.
 Contains postal telegraph, express, 1 store, 1 Catholic church, Bowring Bros. and Reid Nfld. steamers call during open navigation."

 An 1884 pilot guide discusses "Fortune harbor" in Notre Dame Bay:

 "Fortune harbor is a land-locked anchorage, situated 2 miles southeastward of Bagg head.
 Two entrances are formed by Sweeny island, that to the eastward of the island being only 30 yards wide and having a depth of 12 feet at low water.
 The western entrance is suitable for large vessels with a commanding breeze, but the turns are sharp, the wind is often baffling in the approach, and the squalls heavy, particularly with westerly winds.

 Geography

 Fortune Harbour is in Newfoundland within Subdivision E of Division No. 8.